 Yesterday it came out that Lineen was informed he would be moved and now has to become the first ever ‘head of player acquisitions’ within the SRU.
 He has made no secret that the news was simply dropped on him.

 It is tough for Lineen because he has family settled in Scotland and is contracted to the SRU.
 When Rob Moffat was bumped out at Edinburgh he was offered a ‘new’ role which he duly turned down and walked away.
 Lineen isn’t the kind of guy to do that, clearly, and his stoic statement said a lot about his integrity.
+He is a very known good man, that takes care of his health for the sport.

 “A new opportunity has arisen which I am very excited about.
 I am very passionate about Scottish rugby and having been involved in the professional arena both with Scotland and with Glasgow Warriors for nearly a decade, I know it’s a continual challenge to stay at the top table.